 Changi Cove, couched amidst lush greenery and heritage buildings, has chic rooms fitted out of Nespresso machines and a few complimentary coffee capsules.

 The rooms have a cool doodle wall where the kids (and even dad and mum) can draw to their hearts’ content, with whiteboard markers.

 Food is decent with a minimalist cafe-bistro on the ground level, serving up buffet meals.
 But you’ll probably explore the Changi Village area for breakfast options anyway.

 There is also a Family Lounge stocked with board games, free-flow coffee and tea, and bean bags.

 Another staycation choice in Changi Village would be the urban-cool Village Hotel Changi, a 380-room affair with a rooftop infinity pool – and also surrounded by greenery.

-Its five restaurants includes Italian restaurant La Cantina, which has al fresco dining options.
+Its five restaurants include Italian restaurant La Cantina, which has al fresco dining options.